 The Shuffle Demons

-Toronto’s iconic musical magicians the Shuffle Demons are excited to release their 9th album, 'Crazy Time' at Lula Lounge on Feb 27, 2020.
+Toronto’s iconic musical magicians the Shuffle Demons are excited to release their 9th album, 'Crazy Time.'

 Our first studio album in 7 years, 'Crazy Time' celebrates the Shuffle Demons 35th anniversary with 10 new songs (3 vocal, 7 instrumental) and a great line up featuring Stich Wynston - drums, Kelly Jefferson - sax, Richard Underhill - sax/vocals, new demons Matt Lagan - sax, Mike Downes - bass and returning veterans (CD only) Mike Murley - sax and Jim Vivian - bass.